niaid/ACE/WES_Data_Analysis/wes_data_analysis.md

   2. For Windows, you will need to install a client like **Xwin32** or **Xceed**.

-:rocket: Start an interactive session
+:rocket: Start an interactive session.
+When asked for password, input the same password you just used to log into LOCUS.
 ```
   qrsh -pe threaded 4
 ```